About the Kalamazoo Justice Project

-What began as one person’s struggle against unsafe conditions, retaliation, and court misconduct has grown into a platform that documents these stories and connects them to the bigger history of housing inequity in our community.
+What began as one person’s fight against unsafe housing conditions, retaliation, and court misconduct has grown into a broader effort to document patterns of injustice, amplify lived experiences, and connect individual stories to the policies and institutions that shape them.

 Our Mission

-- Defend civil and human rights in housing.
+- Defend civil and human rights in housing, courts, and public systems

 Who We Are

-The Kalamazoo Justice Project was founded by Jennifer L. Dayton, a former teacher, small business owner, and housing justice advocate.
+The Kalamazoo Justice Project was founded by Jennifer L. Dayton, a former public school teacher, small business owner, and civil rights advocate.

 What We Do